JuliusNixi/CROSS/DB/README.md

-This folder contains some databases.
+This folder contains some databases files.

 The "orders.json" file contains the received orders' data.
 It SHOULD be in this format:
 {